FAQ

 Yes.
 OpsTower integrates with Sentry for error tracking.
 The Debugger agent can query Sentry issues with full stack traces, error frequency trends, and release health data.
 This lets agents surface overnight error spikes and group related issues automatically.

 Yes.
 OpsTower connects to Stripe, Paddle, Chargebee, and Braintree for payment analytics.
-The Analyst agent can query subscriptions, revenue transactions, customers, disputes, and product catalogs.
-This means your daily reports can include MRR, churn, failed payments, and revenue trends alongside product metrics.
+Agents can query subscriptions, revenue transactions, customers, disputes, and product catalogs, so reports and investigations can connect product behavior to business impact.

 Current database integrations include ClickHouse, MongoDB, Cloudflare D1, Supabase, PostgreSQL / MySQL, DynamoDB, and Firestore.
-When a Debugger Agent investigates an issue, it can query your database directly to ground its findings in real records rather than just log lines and analytics signals.
+Database tools are read-only, so agents can ground investigations in real records without mutating production data.

 Yes.
 OpsTower connects to GitHub, Bitbucket Cloud, and GitLab for source code context.
-Agents can browse repositories, read files, search code, inspect commits and diffs, and review pull/merge requests.
-Bitbucket and GitLab also include pipeline (CI/CD) monitoring.
-This is especially useful for correlating production symptoms with specific code changes.
+Agents can browse repositories, read files, search code, inspect commits and diffs, and review pull or merge requests.
+Bitbucket and GitLab also include pipeline monitoring.

 Yes.
-OpsTower connects to both Intercom and Zendesk.
-Agents can search support tickets and conversations, analyze CSAT ratings, review performance metrics (first reply time, resolution time), browse help center articles, and look up customer organizations.
-This lets you correlate customer support trends with product analytics and error tracking in a single conversation.
+OpsTower connects to Intercom and Zendesk.
+Agents can search tickets and conversations, analyze CSAT ratings, review response and resolution metrics, browse help center articles, and connect support patterns with product analytics, errors, and release context.

 Yes.
 OpsTower connects to Apple App Store Connect for iOS and macOS app data.
-Agents can list your apps, query customer reviews with filtering by star rating and territory, and analyze review sentiment trends.
-This is especially useful for correlating app store feedback with product analytics in daily reports.
-You provide three credentials (Issuer ID, Key ID, and .p8 private key) — no OAuth flow required.
+Agents can list apps, query customer reviews by star rating and territory, and analyze review sentiment trends alongside product analytics and support feedback.

 Data, privacy, and security

 OpsTower only queries the data sources you explicitly connect and grant access to.
 Each agent only has visibility into the integrations you assign it.
-Nothing is accessed without your configuration — there is no passive data collection outside of what the agents need to run the specific jobs you ask them to run.
+Nothing is accessed without your configuration.

 OpsTower stores agent outputs — reports and investigation summaries — so you can revisit findings.
 Raw source data from your integrations is queried at run time and not permanently stored.
 Credentials and access tokens are encrypted at rest and never exposed in logs or outputs.